 Page labels are essential in knowledge base spaces.
 These are used to add topics to your articles, and allows your knowledge base to become self-organizing over time.

-You can also create articles from the sidebar, then Knowledge base > Create article.
+You can also create articles from the sidebar.
+Select Knowledge base then Create article.

 How to share articles

 There are two ways you can share articles with customers: